THE UNIVERSITY of EDINBURGH

 Additional Information

-Graduate Attributes and Skills Research and enquiry: Problem solving; analytical thinking; critical thinking; knowledge integration and application; handling complexity and ambiguity.
+Graduate Attributes and Skills Research and enquiry: drafting research questions; analytical thinking; critical thinking; knowledge integration and application; handling complexity and ambiguity.

 Personal and intellectual autonomy: Self-awareness and reflection; independent learning and development; creative and inventive thinking.